 Snort’s fame has attracted followers in the software developer industry.
-A number of applications that other software houses have created can perform deeper analysis of the data collected by Snort.
+Several applications that other software houses have created can perform a deeper analysis of the data collected by Snort.
 These include Snorby, BASE, Squil, and Anaval.
 Those companion applications help you make up for the fact that the interface for Snort isn’t very user-friendly.

 OSSEC stands for Open Source HIDS Security.
-It is the leading HIDS available and it is completely free to use.
-As a host-based intrusion detection system, the program focuses on the log files in the computer where you install it.
+It is the leading HIDS available and it is entirely free to use.
+As a host-based intrusion detection system, the program focuses on the log files on the computer where you install it.
 It monitors the checksum signatures of all your log files to detect possible interference.
 On Windows, it will keep tabs on any alterations to the registry.
 On Unix-like systems, it will monitor any attempts to get to the root account.
-Although OSSEC is an open source project, it is actually owned by Trend Micro, a prominent security software producer.
+Although OSSEC is an open-source project, it is actually owned by Trend Micro, a prominent security software producer.

 The main monitoring application can cover one computer or several hosts, consolidating data in one console.
 Although there is a Windows agent that allows Windows computers to be monitored, the main application can only be installed on a Unix-like system, which means Unix, Linux or Mac OS.
 There is an interface for OSSEC for the main program, but this is installed separately and is no longer supported.
 Regular users of OSSEC have discovered other applications that work well as a front-end to the data gathering tool: include Splunk, Kibana, and Graylog.